 Other third-party tools and widgets are used on our website to provide additional functionality.
 Use of these tools or widgets may place a cookie on your device to make their service more comfortable to use.
 These cookies can be controled as instructed in section 8.3.

-- For information on additional browsers and device types, please see http://www.cookiecentral.com/faq.
+- For information on additional browsers and device types, please review http://www.cookiecentral.com/faq.

-- If you wish to know what kind of tools we use that gather personal data from our website, please get in touch with us.
+- If you wish to know what kind of tools we use that gather personal data from our website, kindly get in touch with us.

-Please refer to our Legal Notice to find out more about how we protect your personal data and confidentiality of information provided.
+Please refer to our Legal Notice to find out more about how we protect your personal data and confidentiality regarding provided information.

-Aioma retains personal data for so long as it is required for the purposes for which it was collected, for legal and regulatory requirements or contractual arrangements.
-We also hold on to non-sensitive personal data to make offerings, proposals, stay connected with you and to provide products, services or other contractual obligations.
-We will dispose of personal data when we no longer need it or the legal retention period has expired.
+Aioma retains personal data for as long as required for the collected purposes, legal and regulatory requirements or contractual arrangements.
+We also hold on to non-sensitive personal data to create offers, proposals, stay connected with you and provide products, services or other contractual obligations.
+We dispose personal data when no longer needed or the legal retention period has expired.